XENON1T/pax/README.rst

   wget http://repo.continuum.io/archive/Anaconda3-2.4.0-Linux-x86_64.sh  # Linux
-  bash Anaconda3-2.4.0-Linux-x86_64.sh  # Say 'yes' to appending to .bashrc and specify the installation directory
+  bash Anaconda3-2.4.0-Linux-x86_64.sh  # Say 'yes' to appending to .bashrc and specify the installation directory conda install -q conda=4.1.1
 --------------------------------

+The last line is a temporary workaround.

 For Mac OS X, you should instead download the .sh file located here: